Children with a disability

 child; teenager; young; person; disability; disabilities; handicap; grandparent; prejudice; safety; mental; retardation; social; skills; school ;

-It may happen at birth, after an illness or accident or you may find out something is wrong as your child develops.
-You may go through many of the emotions people feel after a major, sudden loss.
-You may feel grief at the loss of dreams for your child's future and worry about their quality of life.
+Finding out your child has a disability can happen at birth, after an illness or accident or you may find out something is wrong as your child develops.
+You may feel grief at the loss of dreams for your child’s future and worry about their quality of life.

 Quality of life

 Quality of life is not about ability.
 It's about your child having happy times, feeling well, safe and comfortable, feeling pride in the things she can do, and that she is a loveable person.
 Children with a disability can lead positive, happy lives and bring joy to themselves and others.

 When you first realise your child has a disability you may feel the grief that many people feel after a loss.
 This can include shock, disbelief, anger, blame, guilt, sadness, questioning why it happened to you and your child, and panic or fear that you won't be able to cope.